Take the Next Step Toward Nursing Leadership

 A Flexible MSN Program at an Unbeatable Value

-The MSN learning experience is geared toward working nurses through fully online coursework with no clinical hour requirements.
+The MSN learning experience is geared toward working nurses through fully online coursework.
 We’re dedicated to reducing financial barriers to quality education, so our online MSN program is competitively priced at just $585 per credit hour.

 Community of Care